-The Flaming Lips’ ‘Hit to Death in the Future Head’ Celebrates 20th Anniversary
+The Flaming Lips Arrive on the Majors With ‘Hit to Death in the Future Head’

-There aren't a dozen pop numbers — there are 11, followed on track 12 by more than 30 minutes of crazy white noise panning back-and-forth between speakers.
+There aren't a dozen pop numbers -- there are 11, followed on track 12 by more than 30 minutes of crazy white noise panning back-and-forth between speakers.
 In retrospect, the fact that the band was even able to pad its first major-label release with such a throwaway track pretty much says it all.
-Twenty years later, and the sonic experimentation currently being undertaken by the Lips is no less bold, but certainly isn't nearly as self-indulgent.
+While the sonic experimentation currently being undertaken by the Lips is no less bold, but certainly isn't nearly as self-indulgent.